"Doll's Dreamhouse" by Rob Gonsalves

 leap and land,

-right where a story begins"
+right where a story

 The change from house to home takes time.
 It cannot be rushed - this seems true of all the valuable things worth pursuing in life.
 For a time I wander restlessly between cold walls, listening to foreign echoes, questioning even myself and my place in life.
 Then, unexpectedly, one day I find myself at home.
 One quiet night the walls embrace, the resonance sustains and my weary spirit finds rest.